Danillo-Gamezo/Asuka2/README.md

 # AsukaBot
-AsukaBot is a Discord bot that provide functionnalities and fun for your Discord server.
+AsukaBot is a Discord bot that provide functionalities and fun for your Discord server.

 ![Example](https://i.postimg.cc/hPY25KjN/unknown.png)